OOPSpam/blog/_posts/2025-09-26-the-larget-card-testing-attack.md

 - Block orders from unknown origin
   - Blocks orders when WooCommerce cannot reliably attribute the origin.
 This has been effective against Store API‑driven automation.
 We broadened coverage to account for different gateway flows.
 - Require valid device type
-  - Blocks orders when the Device Type field is missing or invalid—another strong automation signal.
+  - Blocks orders when the Device Type field is missing or invalid.
+This is another strong automation signal.
 - Minimum session page views (new)
   - Blocks orders if the session’s page views fall below a threshold.
 Card‑testing bots commonly show the exact same low page‑view count across attempts.